Taaitaaiger/jlrs/README.md

         {
             // Array data can be directly accessed from Rust.
             // TypedArray::bits_data_mut can be used if the type
-            // of the elements is concrete, pointer-free and immutable.
+            // of the elements is concrete and immutable.
             // This is safe because this is the only active reference to
             // the array.
             let mut data = unsafe { state.array.bits_data_mut(frame)? };